 Through the evaluation of traffic accident data, in addition to emergency room records, the Insurance Institute for Highway Safety (IIHS) has calculated that roughly 220 fatalities occur annually due to nontraffic backover accidents, with 14,000 recoverable injuries also occurring on average.

 What is a Backover Accident?

 Backover crashes involve hitting a pedestrian or bicyclist.
-In both cases, the victim does not have the protection afforded by an automobile and is therefore more vulnerable.
+In both cases, the victim does not have the protection afforded by an automobile and is, therefore, more vulnerable.
 Backover crashes often occur at slow speeds since they involve a driver moving in reverse.

 Technical advancements in recent years have made it possible to lessen the number of backover crashes.
 Rearview cameras are especially useful in preventing these accidents.
-These cameras pick up all objects which lie in the car’s path and display them on a screen on the dashboard of one’s car.
+These cameras pick up all objects which lie in the car’s path and display them on a screen on the dashboard of your car.
 Furthermore, many cars are now equipped with sensors which will alert a driver of an object or person moving through the car’s path.

 Even though technology is making it possible to avoid such potentially disastrous car accidents, drivers must not allow these systems to lull them into a false of security.
 Always be alert to what lies behind your car while you are driving in reverse.

 Carpey Law has decades of experience handling backover accidents and car accidents in general.
 If you or a loved one has suffered personal injuries as a result of a car or truck accident, contact us today to discuss your case.

 Stuart A. Carpey, who has been practicing as an attorney since 1987, focuses his practice on complex civil litigation which includes representing injured individuals in a vast array of personal injury cases.